MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ### PostgreSQL Database

-Nothnig fancy or original regarding the database part.
+Nothing fancy or original regarding the database part.
 We chose to use one of the most widely used relational databases: PostgreSQL.

 To run a PostgreSQL database for local development, you can either download PostgreSQL from the [official website](https://www.postgresql.org/download/) or, more simply, launch a postgres container using [Docker](https://hub.docker.com/_/postgres):